 The National List of Essential Medicines (NLEM) which was revised in December 2015 byadding more drugs is expected to see more frequent revisions and additions.

 The Indian Pharmaceutical Market (IPM) was estimated to be Rs.
 1240.3 billion in 2017with a growth of 5.2%.
 By 2020 India is likely to be among the top three pharmaceuticalmarkets by incremental growth and the 6th largest market globally in absolute size.

 Increase in the number of middle class households coupled with improvement in medicalinfrastructure rising awareness and increase in penetration of health insurance in thecountry will also influence the growth of pharmaceuticals sector.

 The market is highly fragmented with the top 10 companies constituting 43% share of theIPM and the top 150 companies accounting for 97% of the IPM.
 The IPM is primarily made upof Indian companies with a share of 79% of the market while acute therapies continue todominate the market constituting 64% of the IPM.

 OPPORTUNITIES AND THREATS

-Uniform Code of Pharmaceutical Marketing Practices (UCPMP) - UCPMPcurrently voluntary is expected to become mandatory shortly.
+Uniform Code of Pharmaceuticals Marketing Practices (UCPMP) - UCPMPcurrently voluntary is expected to become mandatory shortly.
 A mandatory Code isexpected to provide a level playing field and ethical marketing practices would befollowed by all companies.
-The Company has strong compliance processes in place and wouldbe in a good position under a more stringent regime.

-Increasing Digital Penetration - The exponential growth in the adoption ofmobile and digital media will see digital continue to be an important tool for patientengagement and a medium to raise disease awareness.
-We expect this trend to continue andgain importance.
+Increasing Digital Penetration - The exponential growth in the adoption ofmobile and digital media will continue to be an important tool for patient engagement anda medium to raise disease awareness.
+We expect this trend to continue and gain importance.